rensftw/.dotfiles/README.md

 ## Scripts
 There are 4 main scripts for managing this setup:
-* `install.sh`:       Installs Homebrew and all formulae/casks defined in Brewfile.
+* `install.sh`:       Installs Homebrew and all formulae/casks defined in `Brewfile`.
-* `configure.sh`:     Fetches and configures additional tools.
+* `configure.sh`:     Configures dev tools.
 * `backup.sh`:        Backs up `Brewfile`, [`Code`](https://code.visualstudio.com/) extensions, and global npm packages.
-* `uninstall.sh`:     Removes all global packages, tools, and config files
+* `uninstall.sh`:     Removes all packages, tools, and config files.

 Feeling adventurous?
 Try the entire setup as is.